 U.S. citizen parent

 Active means you currently meet this requirement at the time of your naturalization interview.

 Exempt means you do not have to meet this requirement.

 If you are applying for naturalization through lawful permanent residency or marriage, you may be able to file your application 90 days early and before you meet your LPR status requirement.

-Note: SIV recipients’ option to naturalize is through lawful permanent resident (LPR) status category and not military.
+SIV recipients’ option to naturalize is through the lawful permanent resident (LPR) status category and not the military category.

 The information on this page comes from trusted sources, including USA.gov and USCIS.gov.
 We aim to offer information in plain language that is easy to understand and updated regularly.
 This page is for guidance.
 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.